State-of-the-Edge/glossary/edge-glossary.md

 See also: [Access Network](#access-network)
 ### Customer-Premises Equipment (CPE)

 The local piece of equipment such as a cable network modem which allows the subscriber to a network service to connect to the access network of the service provider.
-Typically one hop away from infrastructure edge computing resources.
+Typically one hop away towards the end users from infrastructure edge computing resources.

 See also: [Access Network](#access-network)
 ### Data Center